 Source: National Stroke Association

 A diagnosis of dementia is scary.
-But it’s important to remember that many people with dementia lead healthy, fulfilling lives for years after the diagnosis.
+But it’s important to remember that many people with dementia can lead healthy, fulfilling lives for years after the diagnosis.
 Don’t give up on life!
 As much as possible, continue to look after your physical and emotional health, do the things you love to do, and spend time with family and friends.

 - Create a network of support.
 Seeking help and encouragement from friends, family, health care experts, and support groups can improve your outlook and your health.
+See Resources and References section below for help finding a support group near you.

 - Eat for heart health.
 Heart disease and stroke share many of the same risk factors, such as high LDL cholesterol (bad cholesterol), low HDL cholesterol (good cholesterol), and high blood pressure.
-Adopting a more heart-healthy diet may improve or slow down your dementia symptoms.
+Adopting a heart-healthy diet may improve or slow down your dementia symptoms.

 - Learn how to relax and manage stress.
 Stress is a major contributor to high blood pressure and heart disease, so it’s helpful to practice relaxation techniques, such as yoga, meditation, deep breathing, or rhythmic exercise, and know how to quickly reduce stress in the moment by employing one or more of your senses.